The Pathway to Success in Palm Beach County

 Cultural Hubs: Renowned music, dance and theatre companies as well as visual and performing artists appear year-round at PBSC’s theatres and galleries, which have drawn large public audiences for decades.
 Students also perform and show their work in these venues.

-Rich Campus Life: Palm Beach State gives students choices for meaningful activities beyond the classroom with more than 75 clubs and organizations, competitive athletics, student government, and initiatives like the New Student Orientation, which helps new students acclimate to college life.
+Rich Campus Life: Palm Beach State gives students choices for meaningful activities beyond the classroom with more than 75 clubs and organizations, competitive athletics, student government, and initiatives like the New Student Onboarding, which helps new students acclimate to college life.

 Learning Options for All